 Red Clydeside and the UCS Work-In as Political Heritage

-Abstract: Drawing on critical heritage studies, this article focuses on the cultural legacy of the famous 1971/72 Upper Clyde Shipbuilders (UCS) work-in apropos Glasgow’s historical reputation as ‘Red Clydeside’.
-In doing so, the article considers the dispute’s continuing importance as a political resource for present-day debates about workers’ rights, Glasgow’s post-industrial identity and the future of Britain’s industry more generally.
+Abstract: Drawing on labour history, critical heritage studies and sociological literature on the entrepreneurial city, this article focuses on the cultural legacy of the famous 1971/72 Upper Clyde Shipbuilders (UCS) work-in apropos Glasgow’s historical reputation as ‘Red Clydeside’.
+In doing so, the article considers the dispute’s continuing importance as a political resource for present-day debates about workers’ rights, Glasgow’s post-industrial identity, the rise of populist demagoguery and future of Britain’s industry more generally.

-Keywords: UCS; Shipbuilding; Jimmy Reid; Red Clydeside; Glasgow; Communism; Working Class Heritage; City of Culture.
+Keywords: UCS; Shipbuilding; Jimmy Reid; Red Clydeside; Glasgow; Communism; Working Class Heritage; City of Culture; Populism.

 From Merrie England to post-industrial ruination